Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Parabolic local systems

 This makes sense since both $P_i$ and $Q$ can be identified to subgroups of $F(G)$ near the marked point $x_i$.

 We say that $F$ is {\bf semistable} if for any such reduction of the local system one has

-It is {\bf stable} if the inequality is strict for any non-trivial reduction, and {\bf polystable} if it is semistable and equality happens in (\ref{eq:locsys-def-par-deg-sigma}) if and only if there is a reduction of the local system to a Levi subgroup of $Q$.
-(When there is no parabolic structure, this condition only says that there is no reduction of the local system to a parabolic subgroup, unless there is a reduction to a Levi subgroup: the local system is reductive.)
+It is {\bf stable} if the inequality is strict for any non-trivial reduction, and {\bf polystable} if it is semistable and equality happens in (\ref{parabolic-stability}) if and only if there is a reduction of the local system to a Levi subgroup $L\subset Q$ (as for Higgs bundles, this means that there is a parabolic $L$-local system which induces $F$ through the inclusion $L\hookrightarrow G$).
+In particular this definition implies a compatibility of the parabolic structure with the reduction.
+When there is no parabolic structure, the condition only says that there is no reduction of the local system to a parabolic subgroup, unless there is a reduction to a Levi subgroup: the local system is reductive.

 \begin{remark} Like in the case of $G$-bundles when $G$ is complex, in the case of parabolic $G$-local systems (for real or complex $G$) it is enough to check (\ref{eq:locsys-def-par-deg-sigma}) for characters that lift to $Q$.
 In fact, it suffices to verify the condition for maximal parabolic subgroups and a certain character $\chi_Q$. \end{remark}